 You can set the location of any object via an API call.
 Provide the object ID together with parameters for location and/or longitude and latitude.

-If only the location parameter is given, the PRTG core server will execute the geo location lookup (this can take up to three minutes).
+If only the location parameter is specified, the PRTG core server executes the geo location lookup (this can take up to three minutes).
 Provide the name of the location, for example, New York.
-It will be shown in the Location settings, no matter the longitude/latitude.
+It is shown in the Location settings, no matter the longitude or latitude.

-If the longitude/latitude parameter is given, the marker in the map will be set to this position, no matter of the location parameter.
+If the longitude and latitude parameter is specified, the marker in the map is set to this position, no matter of the location parameter.
 Provide longitude and latitude separated by a comma, for example -73.998672,40.714728.